-Congress established what is commonly referred to as the "biodiesel and renewable diesel tax credit," at 26 U.S. Code § 40A, to provide a \$1.00/gallon tax credit to those who mix (i.e., blend) certain biofuels in the biofuel production supply chain.
-While referred to as a "biodiesel" credit, Section 40A(f)(4) expressly provides that bio-based jet fuel meeting the relevant ASTM standard can qualify for the credit.
-This credit is an essential tool to help bridge the price gap between SAF and petroleum-based jet fuel.
-Unfortunately, authorization and funding for this tax credit expired at the end of 2017.
+Congress established what is commonly referred to as the "biodiesel and renewable diesel tax credit," found in Section 40A of the Internal Revenue Code, to provide a \$1.00/gallon tax credit to those who mix (i.e., blend) certain biofuels in the fuel supply chain.
+While referred to as the "biodiesel/renewable diesel" credit, Section 40A(f)(4) expressly provides that biomass-based jet fuel meeting the relevant ASTM standard qualifies as "renewable diesel" and thus is entitled to the credit.
+This tax credit is an essential tool to help bridge the price gap between SAF and petroleum-based jet fuel.
+Unfortunately, the credit is due to expire at the end of 2022, and at \$1.00/gallon, it has not, to date, provided a sufficient incentive for the production of SAF.